DNS Geo Blocking

 Finally, in case you block a country through the DNS Geo Blocking tool but actually need to access a website that can be traced back to it, you can use the Personal Whitelist tool.
 Indeed, FlashStart allows you to personalize your Internet security as deeply as you wish and to create lists of websites to which access should always be granted, even though they are located in dangerous areas or are part of otherwise blocked categories.

 You can install FlashStart easily on all types of routers and end-points and, with just a few steps, enjoy a safe navigation ?
-Start your free trial now
+Request a quotation or try it now

 You can activate the FlashStart® Cloud protection on any sort of Router and Firewall to secure desktop and mobile devices and IoT devices on local networks.